writesdown/app-cms/README.md

 yii migrate
 ```

-Go to the admin panel http://host/backend/web/ (without slash on the end) and change the username and password.
+Go to the admin panel http://host/backend/web/ and change the username and password.
 The default username and password is superadmin/superadmin.

 Done, Enjoy!